metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-collection-with-javascript.md

 Once we have a valid and working image URI we can start working on the metadata for our collection.

 The standard for offchain metadata for a fungible token is as follows.
 This should be filled out and writen to either an object `{}` without Javascript or saved to a `metadata.json` file.
-We are going to look at the Javascript object approach.
+We are going to look at the JavaScript object approach.

 ```ts
 const metadata = {